DariuszDepta/articles/MultiTest-Release-0-18-0/MultiTest-Release-0.18.0.md

 ## Contract code duplication

 We added the possibility to easily duplicate contract code during testing.
-Now, the `App` provides a function `duplicate_code` that creates a copy of contract code.
+Now, the `App` provides a function `duplicate_code` that creates a copy of the contract code.
-Having an identifier of the copy of the contract code, new contracts may be instantiated and used exactly as the original.
+Having the identifier of the copy of the contract code, new contracts may be instantiated and used exactly as the original.
 The behaviour of instantiated contracts will be exactly the same.
 An example of using `duplicate_code` function is shown below.